vmware/cloud-director-extension-standard-library/documentation/extensibility-platform/defined-entities/defined-entity-types.md

 User defined field that is part of the identification.

 ### Version
 Once an instance of a defined entity type has been created, the type, schema, and behaviors cannot be changed anymore.
 This is essential because if modifications are made, entities with the prior schema would become invalid.
-This is why types must be versioned and versions must follow [Smantic Versioning](https://semver.org/) principles.
+This is why types must be versioned and versions must follow [Semantic Versioning](https://semver.org/) principles.

 When a defined entity instance is based on an earlier version of the entity type, you can upgrade the defined entity to use a later version of the type by setting the type property of the entity to the ID of the new type.
-More information on versioning can be found here: [Versioning](//TODO:link).
+More information on versioning can be found here: [Versioning](rde-versions.md).

-### Exact and Classification IDd
+### Exact and Classification IDs

-The tuple vendor:nss:version identifies a type.
+The tuple `vendor:nss:version` identifies a type.
 The Exact ID describes the entire tuple.
 When used in querying it (if found) results in exactly one type.
 Classification IDs omits the version.
 When used in querying it results in all versions of the type that has the same vendor and nss.
-More information and examples on querying can be found here: [Version Querying](//TODO:link)
+More information and examples on querying can be found here: [Version Querying](rde-queries.md)

 ### Schema